Dora and friends, into the city

 This show provides examples of:

 - And Knowing Is Half the Battle: The premiere ends with a segment like this, based on the premiere's theme of being helpful and working together.
 Boots makes a special appearance during this segment.
-Whether or not this is to happen Once an Episode remains to be seen.

 - The Artifact: Almost nothing from the original Dora is retained in this series.